 Create a drop zone using a section of hallway or entryway.
 Install a narrow bench, wall-mounted hooks, and a small shelf.
 Even a 2-foot-wide strip of wall can become functional with the right approach.

-Use furniture to build a flexible mudroom.
-A storage bench, coat rack, and shoe cabinet purchased as separate pieces provide mudroom functionality without permanent installation.
+Use freestanding furniture to build a flexible mudroom.
+A hall tree – a single piece that combines hooks, a bench, and sometimes a mirror – provides all the basic functions without permanent installation.
+You can also add a separate shoe cabinet or storage bench.
 This works well for renters or those who might relocate.

 Convert a coat closet into a mini mudroom.
 Remove the door and install hooks, shelves, and a bench inside the closet space.
-This creates an organized zone while using space that already exists.
+This creates an organised zone while using space that already exists.